ClientBeta/Miku-8197_legacy/README.md

 the ram goes beserk if i use js so now yk why i have not coded it in javascript only those with threadripper can tank it

+subside i added the one with fixed by ai since mine looks like a racoon just tried coding

 ## Info
 this contains a legacy source of old chatbot miku hatunse which totally sucks because of the api sometimes not even answering. most scripts here are either incomplete and have bugs and thats why i rewrote the entire scripture to a newer api provider